Introduction

 Conclusion

-By focusing on experiential rewards, tiered progression, and the power of social proof, you can significantly increase customer lifetime value and reduce your dependence on expensive acquisition channels.
-Whether you are rewarding a runner for their morning miles or a football fan for their gameday review, the goal is to become an indispensable part of their sporting life.
+By focusing on experiential rewards, tiered progression, and social proof, you can increase customer lifetime value and reduce dependence on expensive acquisition channels.
+The goal is to move from a "leaky bucket" to a "retention engine."

-Ready to turn your fans into a lifelong community and build a retention strategy that lasts?
+We are here to provide the infrastructure you need to make that transition.
+Ready to turn your fans into a lifelong community?
 Install Growave from the Shopify marketplace today and start your journey toward more growth with less stack.

 FAQ